Mainstreaming & NAP

 Climate change and its impacts are long-term phenomena.
 In order to tackle the related challenges effectively, strategies for adaptation to climate change need to include medium- and long-term approaches.
 Against this background, the national adaptation planning (NAP) process was established in 2010 as part of the Cancún Adaptation Framework to complement the existing short-term national adaptation programmes of action (NAPAs).
 The NAP process is designed to support all developing countries, especially the least developed countries (LDCs), in meeting their medium- and long-term adaptation needs.

-For further information on the NAP process, refer to the UNFCCCs NAP portal and the support platform NAP Central (currently still under development).
-NAP Central will also offer an interactive version of the Technical Guidelines developed by the LEG.
+For further information on the NAP process, refer to the UNFCCCs NAP portal and the support platform NAP Central, which will also offer an interactive version of the Technical Guidelines developed by the LEG.

 NAPs are meant to reduce vulnerability, build adaptive capacity and mainstream adaptation to climate change into all sector-specific and general development planning.
 The NAP process can be a powerful tool for changing policy formulation procedures and facilitating the paradigm shift towards climate resilient development.